JustinWit/clover/clover/marl/README.md

 ## Other notes
 The `clover.rviz` file is set up with tabs for viewing the camera and aruco feeds, and is also connected to some topics for visualization.

-`clover/launch` has the launch files that start all of the drones nodes.
-The `clover.launch` file is ran on startup for both the simulator and the drone so you shouldn't need to directly call it.
-There are some setting in the launch for